NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 RunSlab myinput Chicago

-Where you would have myinput.idf in “input\_path” and Chicago would be the name of the .epw file in the “weather\_path”.
+Where you would have myinput.idf in "input\_path" and Chicago would be the name of the .epw file in the "weather\_path".

 You should set up the command mode so that it does not automatically close the window at the end of program termination if you want to see the commands as they run and know for sure that no errors occurred.